vijiang/SI507-HW6/README.md

 * **What's different about the syntax of conditional statements in JavaScript, compared to Python?**

  Whereas in Python a user can use verbal operators such as "is," "is not," or "or," JavaScript relies on symbols to show relationships and equality.
+Javascript also uses curly braces to surround conditional statements; additionally, you cannot abbreviate "else if" to "elif."

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**